 About Total Hip Replacement Surgery

-During this surgery, the damaged parts of the hip socket (pelvic acetabulum) and thighbone (femur) are replaced with an artificial joint, also known as a prosthesis.
-BCH surgeons offer two approaches to replacing the damaged joint:
+During this surgery, the damaged parts of the hip socket (pelvic acetabulum) and thighbone (femur) are replaced with an artificial hip joint, also known as a prosthesis or implant.

 - In the posterior (back) approach, the surgeon reaches the hip joint by making an incision near the buttock.